daniel-frak/dummy4j/extending-dummy4j.md

 * `#{name.male_first_name} #{name.last_name}`
 * `##-###`

-The parser will first try to resolve the path in the locale which is first on the list.
+The expression resolver will first try to resolve the path in the locale which is first on the list.
 Failing that, it will keep going down the list until it resolves it or returns NULL.

 It is also possible to resolve nested expressions, e.g.:
 `#{key1.#{key2}}`.